 How to Make Sure Drawer Slides Work Smoothly

 Drawers are not to be envied – they are abruptly pull-out and pushed in (sometimes with all the foolishness).
-Sooner or later, they do not stand such an attitude and show their dissatisfaction in the form of cracks, worn-out guides, broken side walls, falling backstops, etc. It is possible to restore their location and functionality only by troubleshooting drawer slides.
+Sooner or later, they do not stand such an attitude and show their dissatisfaction in the form of cracks, worn-out guides, broken side walls, falling backstops, etc. Don’t worry, these problems are common.
+It is possible to restore their location and functionality only by troubleshooting drawer slides.

 Examine the drawer and answer the following questions: